-Collaboration JobSo, did you ever use any offbeat resource to land a job interview?
-If your answer is ‘no,’ don’t worry since you are not alone.
-Even the most career-oriented professionals, who is actively looking for job opportunities, tend to miss out on these lesser-known job and networking resources.
-Reason being, most of us exactly don’t know where else a job opportunity could lie other than the conventional options.
+Collaboration JobSo, did you ever use any offbeat resources to land a job interview?
+If your answer is ‘no,’ don’t worry, you are not alone.
+Even the most career-oriented professionals, who are actively looking for job opportunities, tend to miss out on these lesser-known job and networking resources.
+The reason is, that most of us exactly don’t know where else a job opportunity could lie other than the conventional options.

 You should never hesitate to interact with those who you think can never help you in getting a job.
 Yes, you read that right!
 Without judging the book by its cover, just go for it.
-Quite possible, a person you regularly meet at your gym or a nearby café might introduce you to a guy who personally knows or works in your dream company.
+Quite possibly, a person you regularly meet at your gym or a nearby café might introduce you to a guy who personally knows or works in your dream company.
 The formula is to keep oneself open to the possibility that anyone out there can be a prospective link to the job you are looking for.

 Likewise, attend events and gatherings that you don’t think can directly help you.
-Possibility is there that at such venues, you may chance upon someone that can be worth meeting in relation to your job search.
+A possibility is there that at such venues, you may chance upon someone that can be worth meeting in relation to your job search.
 Besides, there are several associations and networks too that are not exactly meant to hunt for a job but can be a great destination to meet up with professionals and like-minded people, who can lend you a helping hand.

-- Alumni Career Services Center: If you haven’t thought about alumni career services center of your college, it is time to consider it now.
+If you haven’t thought about the alumni career services center of your college, it is time to consider it now.
 A lot of companies these days post job openings with local career services to find fresh graduates and experienced alumni.
-Also, several colleges too have upgraded their career services platforms that act as a more focused and structured alternative to job boards available to the public.
+Also, several colleges have upgraded their career services platforms that act as a more focused and structured alternative to job boards available to the public.

 An industry association can also help you meet professionals who can exclusively introduce your resume to people inside your dream company.